GrzegorzKozub/toys/CALIBRATE.md

 ### Ambient light level adjustment (viewing conditions)

 Separate from black point/black output offset.
-DisplayCAL's *Ambient light level* field (Calibration tab, `dispcal -A <lux>`) reshapes the tone curve to compensate for the actual room brightness the display is viewed in - distinct from and independent of the *Whitepoint* chromaticity setting, which stays fixed at *Color temperature 6500K, Neutral* regardless.
+DisplayCAL's *Ambient light level* field (Calibration tab, `dispcal -a <lux>`, lowercase - not `-A`, an unrelated black-point blend-rate flag) reshapes the tone curve to compensate for the actual room brightness the display is viewed in - distinct from and independent of the *Whitepoint* chromaticity setting, which stays fixed at *Color temperature 6500K, Neutral* regardless.
 Do not point the whitepoint target at the ambient reading's color: room lighting here is a variable, non-neutral mix of daylight and indoor light, and chasing it away from D65 would undermine every color-managed app's assumption of a standard reference white for no real benefit.

 Measure ambient under the room's actual normal-use lighting, not the darkened room used for the calibration patches themselves - the two are unrelated requirements.
 Either use DisplayCAL's "Measure" button next to the field (instrument flipped to its ambient/diffuser mode, held beside the screen facing outward, not at the panel) before darkening the room, or the `dispcal` console's "6) Measure and set ambient for viewing condition adjustment" menu option, then proceed to darken the room and take the actual patch measurements as normal.
 A reading taken while the room was still dark/dim is not valid - one such stray reading came in at 21 lux, far below two independent readings of this room's real daytime ambient (100 and 105 lux, a week+ apart), and was discarded rather than used.